LuKks/use-hyper/README.md

 npm i use-hyper
 ```

-Warning: this is experimental, and API might change until v1.
+Warning: this is experimental, and API might unexpectedly change until v1.

 ## Usage